graemefoster/AzureApiManagementSample/readme.md

 ```
 Run the pipelines

-> We use Kubernetes RBAC Authorization and a managed identity on the VM to authenticate / authorize kubectl requests.
+> We use Kubernetes RBAC Authorization and a managed identity on the Devops VM to authenticate / authorize kubectl requests.
 This is currently wired up in a script extension om the devops agent.

 ## Azure Architecture
 ![apim-poc.drawio.png](./apim-poc.drawio.png)